 Planting two high-density (8′-10′ in-row spacing) rows of evergreens will provide the most benefit for blocking wind and snow.
 Due to our dry climate, we also recommend installing weed barrier fabric and a drip system for optimum survival and maintaining healthy trees.
 Weed barrier fabric must be checked annually for any girdling problems – simply cut the fabric away from the trunks.

 Tree selection for your windbreak also is very important.
 For southeastern Colorado, we recommend a combination of eastern red cedar and Rocky Mountain juniper for your high-density evergreen rows.
 Austrian and ponderosa pine can also be used, but they may require more supplemental watering.
 Piñon pine is a good drought-tolerant choice as well, but keep in mind piñon pine grows much slower than juniper species.

 Recommended shrubs for southeastern Colorado windbreaks include skunkbush sumac, lilac, native plum, Nanking cherry, European sage and four-wing saltbush.
 Recommended deciduous trees include hackberry, honey locust, lacebark elm and bur oak.

 We strongly recommend installing a drip system if you plant any shrubs or deciduous trees since they come as bare root stock from the CSFS Nursery and require supplemental watering to become established.
 Other recommended deciduous trees include winterberry euonymus, Osage orange and white mulberry varieties.
-Check for availability of these species with the Oklahoma State Nursery at (405) 288-2385 or on their website.

 Site preparation is done to catch and store moisture, reduce grass and weed competition, and to prepare the soil for planting.